Pikeras72/LegofyNet/README.md

 Future Improvements:

 -   Since I'm a student, I'm still learning new things and I recently learned the importance of creating new branches for each feature and not always deploying to the main branch.
-(How had I not realized this before) (×﹏×)
+(How had I not realized this before...) (×﹏×)
 -   Complete the fix for the 'model.predict' error. ([#1](https://github.com/Pikeras72/LegofyNet/issues/1))
 -   Initialize the Dark/Light mode button to Dark. ([#7](https://github.com/Pikeras72/LegofyNet/issues/7))
 -   Pass the model payload to a global variable, as well as the version number. ([#8](https://github.com/Pikeras72/LegofyNet/issues/8))
 -   Generate the images with and appropriate decoration and surroundings. ([#5](https://github.com/Pikeras72/LegofyNet/issues/5))
 -   Add details to the squares of each class at the initial page to better identify the class. ([#6](https://github.com/Pikeras72/LegofyNet/issues/6))
 -   Complete the Nav Bar sections (About, Credits, The Model, etc.). ([#10](https://github.com/Pikeras72/LegofyNet/issues/10))

+[Go up⬆️](#top)

 ---

-[Go up⬆️](#top)

 <a name="technologies"></a>
 ### 4. Technologies